 Receive a certificate of competency in Well Control from the Falck Safety Services.
 Available to print or email immediately after course completion.

 Well Control Wallet Card

 Receive a Supervisory level Wallet Card for Wireline Well Control (Supervisory) course.
 An electronic copy is sent to your email, and a physical copy is delivered to your doorstep, by Falck.

 This course is built for supervisors involved in management of a wireline unit.
 This may or may not include wireline operators or supervisors, depending on the local regulations.

-After successfully completing the course and achieving a passing grade on the final exam you will receive an IADC Wireline certificate at the Supervisory level.
+After successfully completing the course and achieving a passing grade on the final exam you will receive a Falck Safety Services certificate at the Supervisory level in Workover/Completions, Coiled Tubing, Snubbing, and Wireline.
 This certificate is recognized across the globe.

 |Chapter 1 Servicing Fundamentals|